aesthetic-suite/framework/packages/aesthetic/README.md

   used in logging and caching.
 Defaults to the component or function name.
 * `extendable` (boolean) - Allows the component and its styles to be extended, creating a new component in the process.
 Defaults to `false`.
-* `classNamesPropName` (string) - Name of the prop in which the compiled class names object is passed to.
+* `stylesPropName` (string) - Name of the prop in which the compiled class names or styles object is passed to.
 Defaults to `classNames`.
 * `themePropName` (string) - Name of the prop in which the theme name is passed to.
   Defaults to `theme`.